 The $g(x_j)$ represent a simple linear embedding of $x_j$: $g(x_{j})=W_{g}x_{j}$, where $W_{g}$ is a learnable network parameter.
 In our implementation, $W_{g}$ is a single-convolution-layer with a kernel size of $1\times1$.

-Fig. \ref{fig:non-local structure} shows the structure of the non-local block.
-The input signal $x$ is feed into three $1\times1$ convolutions representing function $\theta$, $\phi$ and $g$.
-Generated embeddings through these functions are flattened to 1-dimension.
-The output of $\phi:Conv-2$ is transposed and matrix-multiplied with the output of $\theta:Conv-1$, which represents the pairwise computation shown in equation \ref{eq:non-local_f}.
-A softmax operation is followed to normalize the score.
-The output of $g:Conv-3$ is the linear embedding representation of the input.
-It was transposed and matrix-multiplied with the softmax output.
-The output of this multiplication represents the unary information, meaning the independent relation of each position with the correlation of all other positions.
-A $1\times1$ convolution and transpose are followed, and the output $y$ has the same shape as input $x$.
-Additionally, the residual connection makes the module an independent block, allows gradient flow during back-propagation, and improves the training efficiency.
+Figure \ref{fig:non-local structure} illustrates the architecture of the non-local block.
+The input signal $x$ is passed through three $1 \times 1$ convolution layers, corresponding to the functions $\theta$, $\phi$, and $g$.
+The embeddings produced by these functions are flattened to one dimension.
+The output from $\phi$ (Conv-2) is transposed and then matrix-multiplied with the output from $\theta$ (Conv-1), performing the pairwise computation as described in equation \ref{eq:non-local_f}.
+A softmax operation follows to normalize the resulting scores.
+The output from $g$ (Conv-3) provides the linear embedding of the input, which is transposed and matrix-multiplied by the softmax output.
+This result captures the unary information, reflecting the independent relationship of each position with the combined correlations of all other positions.
+A final $1 \times 1$ convolution and a transpose operation are applied, resulting in an output $y$ with the same shape as the input $x$.

-\textbf{\textit {Overall Architecture of the Feature-Extractor:}} At each timestamp $t$, the feature extractor takes 2-dimensional [HW] (dimensions: HW represents the height, width of input feature respectively) spectrogram $x_t$ from a $500$ ms speech as input.
-First, the input was fed into a stacked nonlocal-convolution structure.
-Each non-local block is followed by a convolution layer with [$3\times3$] kernels.
-The input feature will go through $1$ to $4$ nonlocal-convolution structure.
-Then the feature map goes through $5$ to $12$ convolution layers with [$3\times3$] kernels.
-Later, the output of the convolution layers is flattened and represented as a 1D spectrogram embedding at timestamp $t$.
-In the end, a linear layer with ReLU activation was used to map the embedding into the desired size.